A geometric basis for materials families in inorganic solids: Methods

-The max--affine model is trained using the same optimization framework in PyTorch, again employing the Adam optimizer (learning rate $1\times10^{-3}$), mean squared error loss, and a batch size of 512.
-Training is run for 1{,}600 epochs to convergence.
-In practice, we train a softened version of Eq.~\eqref{eq: max-affine},
+The parameters of the max--affine representation are determined by minimizing the mean squared error using the Adam optimizer~\cite{adam} (learning rate $1\times10^{-3}$) implemented in PyTorch~\cite{pytorch}, with a batch size of 512.
+The optimization is run for 1{,}600 epochs to convergence.
+In practice, the representation is constructed using a softened version of \eqref{eq: max-affine},

 where $\tau>0$ is a temperature parameter.
-During training, $\tau$ is gradually decreased to approach the hard max--affine model of Eq.~\eqref{eq: max-affine}.
-The $\tau \rightarrow 0$ limit, when Eq.~\eqref{eq: smooth-max-affine} becomes Eq.~\eqref{eq: max-affine}, is taken after training.
+During optimization, $\tau$ is gradually decreased to approach the hard max--affine form of \eqref{eq: max-affine}.
+The $\tau \rightarrow 0$ limit, when \eqref{eq: smooth-max-affine} becomes \eqref{eq: max-affine}, is taken after optimization.